NB: Please ensure you test your custom UI extensions on a draft app, not an approved/public one.

-NB: If your app already has a JSON panel for a specific detail view, that particular detail view will be disabled from Panel locations in Marketplace Manager.
+If your app already has a JSON panel for a specific detail view, that particular detail view will be disabled from Panel locations in Developer Hub.

-Note: The app has to be installed by the user in order for them to be able to use custom UI extensions.
+Note: The app has to be installed by the user for them to be able to use custom UI extensions.

-A custom panel is dependent on the iframe URL provided in Marketplace Manager.
+A custom panel is dependent on the iframe URL provided in Developer Hub.
 If users can’t see the panel’s content, this could mean: